 - desires to spend a one-year fellowship in a major glaucoma centre/department in Europe

-- is a European citizen, or who works and resides within the geographical boundaries of Europe
+- who works and resides within the geographical boundaries of Europe

 - The applicant contacts the centre of interest and enquires the availability of fellowship.

 - The applicant fills in the mandatory online form and attaches all required attachments, including the positive response from the centre.